act-rules/act-rules.github.io/_rules/link-skip-block-content-7b576d.md

     - Christina Adams
   assets:
     - _The Three Kingdoms_ by Yu Sumei (Tuttle publishing, May 2014, ISBN 9780804843935)
+    - Image from a Ming Dynasty edition of the Romance of the Three Kingdoms, original kept in the library holdings of Peking University.
 ---

 ## Applicability